arashkaffamanesh/bonsai/README.md

 ## Credits

-Thanks to the awesome folks at Rancher Labs for making k3s the first choice for a light weight Kubernetes solution.
+Thanks to the awesome folks at Rancher Labs for making k3s the first choice for a lightweight Kubernetes solution.

+And thanks to Mattia Peri for his [great post](https://medium.com/@mattiaperi/kubernetes-cluster-with-k3s-and-multipass-7532361affa3) on medium, which encouraged me to automate everything with this small implementation for k3s on multipass.

 ## Blog post